mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 He was snapped from his cloud of frustration by the tone of hae voice.
 He hadn't heard this side of hae before.

-"You're acting like a child; like every risk is worth taking if it means you'll win.
+"You're acting like a child, taking risks like you're invincible.
 But there are people behind those risks, people who need you to stay alive.
-Maybe you're not the hero you want to be, Kipnu, but you can still be a good man."
+Maybe you weren't the hero you wanted to be, but that doesn't mean you aren't a good man."

 Kipnu responded with a voice subdued but not wholly defeated.